The American Welding Society Foundation awards over $2 million annually for education and training in welding and related fields!

-Pittsburgh Section Scholarship ($6,250)
+Pittsburgh Section Scholarship

-David L. and Dolly McQuaid Pittsburgh Section Scholarship ($2,250)
+David L. and Dolly McQuaid Pittsburgh Section Scholarship

 David McQuaid was AWS President in 2016 and heads D. L. McQuaid and Associates, Inc. He has chaired the AWS D1 Structural Welding and the Technical Activities Committees.
 In 2009, he received the American National Standards Institute Finegan Standards Medal for his contributions to industry standards.

-Welder Training Scholarships
+Welder Training Scholarship

-The AWS Welder Training Scholarship is for students seeking training to become a welder in a program up to two years in length at a trade school, community college, or other facility providing welder training.
+For students seeking welder training in a certificate program less than two years in length through a trade school, community college, or other facility providing welder training.
 Each District has a minimum of 25 – $1,000 scholarships to award.

 Applications are accepted January-November and selections are made on a rolling basis until the District awards the designated funds for the year.